d2911/Udacity_carND_LaneLineDetection/README.md

 Canny edge detection has its own Gaussian smoothing with kernel size of 5, still it is recommended to use additional GausianBlur in previous step.

 ![](/examples/steps/4.jpg)
-Figure_4: Image with edge detected
+Fig 4: Image with edge detected

 #### 1.4.
 Find region of Interest on the image

 From the edge detected image select only the region which will correspond to the lanes lines between which Vehicle is expected to be travelling.
 In an image Origin (0,0) is at left-top, x-axis is left to right and y-axis is top to bottom.
 As we know image size is 960x540, region of interest is selected from the vehicle point of view with vertices (60,539),(420, 335), (540, 335), (890,539).

 ![](/examples/steps/5.jpg)
-Figure_5: Edge detected image is masked to region of interest
+Fig 5: Edge detected image is masked to region of interest

 #### 1.5.
 Identify and Draw Lane Lines